Giant cuttlefish: Physiology and biochemistry

 Giant cuttlefish are a neritic demersal species.
 They are carnivorous, opportunistic, and voracious predators that feed predominantly on crustaceans and fish.
 Using neurally controlled cells known as chromatophore organs (red to yellow), iridophores (iridescent: spans the entire visible spectrum from blue to near-IR) and leucophores (white), the cuttlefish can put on spectacular displays, changing colour and patterns in a fraction of a second.
 Located in three layers under the skin, leucophores make up the bottom layer, with chromatophores the outermost.
 By selective blocking, the three layers work together to produce polarised patterns.
 Unlike those in most animals, cuttlefish iridophores are physiologically active; they can change their reflectivity, and the degree of polarisation can also be controlled.
 Cuttlefish are colourblind; however, the photoreceptors of cuttlefish eyes are arranged in a way that gives them the ability to see the linear polarisation of light.
-While the mantis shrimp is the only known creature to have true polarisation vision, cephalopods may also.
+While the mantis shrimp is the only creature known to have true polarisation vision, cephalopods may also.
 Because the optic lobes of cuttlefish are larger than any other region of the brain and their skin produces polarised reflective patterns, they may communicate through this visual system.
 By raising elaborate papillae on their skin, S. apama squid can change the shape and the texture of their skin to imitate rock, sand, or seaweed.

 A bioenergetics study found that the giant cuttlefish is primarily diurnal and has a small home range (90–550 m) over short recording periods while travelling large distances to breed.
 They are able to channel most of their energy directly into growth because they spend 95% of the day resting, suggesting bioenergetics more like that of an octopus than a squid.
 Very little time is spent foraging (3.7% during the day and 2.1% at night); most of their time is spent resting and hiding in crevices from predators.
 The exception to this behavioral routine is the mass spawning aggregation, where cuttlefish are far more active during the days or weeks that they spend there.